regclient/regclient/docs/README.md

   When using the `regclient/regsync` image, the docker config is read from `/home/appuser/.docker/config.json`.
   Each `creds` entry supports the following options:
   - `registry`:
-    Hostname and port of the registry server used in later lines.
+    Hostname and port of the registry server used in image references.
     Use `docker.io` for Docker Hub.
+    Note for parsing image names, a registry name must have a `.` or `:` to distinguish it from a path on Docker Hub.
+  - `hostname`:
+    Optional DNS name and port for the registry server, the default is the registry name.
+    This allows multiple registry names to point to the same server with different configurations.
+    This may be useful for different user logins, or different mirror configurations.
   - `user`:
     Username
   - `pass`: